 It’s hardest to start meal planning when you don’t know what you’re going to cook.
 Many recipes call for a lot of ingredients and prep time.
 If you’re busy, that’s a recipe for failure.
 That is why all of the recipes below have limited ingredients and are perfect for the beginner chef.
 If you’ve never planned your meals before, check out 8 tips for meal planning.

-Here are a few dinner recipes to help you start your meal plan that I’ve found have minimum ingredients, don’t take much prep time, don’t require any “fancy” kitchen tools and are generally pretty healthy.
+Here are a things to cook for dinner to help you start your meal plan that I’ve found have minimum ingredients, don’t take much prep time, don’t require any “fancy” kitchen tools and are generally pretty healthy.
 If these recipes take too long to make, check out Trader Joe’s Quick and Easy Dinner Ideas.
+And, if you don’t want to buy a lot of ingredients check out Fast Easy Recipes with Few Ingredients.

 Trader Joe’s Carne Asada Tacos